 - The financial statements are correct.

-- The company has not undergone any substantial change in its operations since the due diligence.
+- The company has not substantially changed its operations since the due diligence.

 - All tax payments are up to date and correct.